XueQiangFan/DMVFL-RSA/README.md

 Configure the following tools or databases in SPRSA.config Step 0.
 HHblits, uniclust30_2018_08

-# 2.How to run SPRSA?
+# 2.How to run DMVFL-RSA?
 Brief introduction for protein solvent accessibility prediction by DMVFL-RSA Step 0. generate an MSA (in a3m format) for your protein sequence from HHblits.